Crypto137/MHServerEmu/docs/GameData/PakFile.md

 }
 ```

+`FileHash` is `FileName` hashed using the same algorithm as Calligraphy / resource [data references](./DataReferences.md), but without any additional formatting.
+Files are sorted by their hash value.

 The entries are followed by raw data compressed using the [LZ4](https://github.com/lz4/lz4) algorithm.
 The offsets specified in the entries are from where the raw data begins.

-Data from these custom paks can be extracted and parsed with [MHDataParser](https://github.com/Crypto137/MHDataParser).
+These custom paks can be unpacked and packed with the [MHPakTool](./../../Tools/MHPakTool) included in this repository.
+Data can be parsed with [MHDataParser](https://github.com/Crypto137/MHDataParser),